Andrew-Dillard/Andrew-Dillard/README.md

 - 🧠 If I'm not always learning, I'm losing my mind.
 - 🤝 I’m looking to collaborate on all things web development
 - 📫 How to reach me ...
 Email: asdillard1@gmail.com
+- :slightly_smiling_face: Connect with me on LinkedIn - www.linkedin.com/in/andrew-dillard-vws

 <!---
 Andrew-Dillard/Andrew-Dillard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.